homeomorfismo/playground/howto.md

----
-How to install all the softwares I need?
+# How to install all the softwares I need?

----
+0. Check [tricks](tricks.md) to feel more familiar with the whole hustle.

 1. Install NGSolve.
 See [here](https://docu.ngsolve.org/nightly/install/installlinux.html).
 You might want to build on Linux locally.